mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 If the time runs out before the bounty hunter(s) can gather enough Effect, the target ship has moved on to a new destination.
 The Referee should _not_ inform the characters that they did not make it in time; instead he should let them arrive to the calculated route to find out that they missed the target by a few days or even hours.
 If this happens, the Referee returns to the Tracing Timetable and the process of route elimination begins anew.

-Eventually the characters should get a favourable timetable roll and manage to find the target in time.
+Eventually the characters should get a favorable timetable roll and manage to find the target in time.
 If not, perhaps they should be in the market for a new line of work.
 Ship tracing is obviously _not_ the right career choice for this bounty hunter!

 _Continuing our example, Renton has arrived at Beta Serapoln in search of the missing scout ship and its pilot.
 He immediately begins combing the spacer bars and computer records, even breaking into the local security network to look for license transactions with his ID on them.
 He makes eight total skill checks (a total of 300 hours; just over 12 days) before reaching the 18 Effect (Difficultly Traced) the Referee claims he needs.
 He knows where the scout ship is; the Bongol Waystation!
 When he arrives there however, the Referee laughs and reveals that he rolled 14 days on the timetable and Renton only missed the ship by less than 48 hours!
 Renton’s player growls his discontent and begins the searching process anew as the Referee secretly rolls another result on the timetable..._